roglew/pappy-proxy/docs/source/contributing.rst

     Make it easy to pass a request to SQLMap to check for SQLi.
 Make sure you can configure which fields you do/don't want tested and by default just give either "yes it looks like SQLi" or "no it doesn't look like SQLi"
 * Additional macro templates
     Write some commands for generating additional types of macros.
 For example let people generate an intercepting macro that does search/replace or modifies a header.
 Save as much typing as possible for common actions.
-* Show requests/responses real-time as they go through the proxy Let people watch requests as they pass through the proxy.
-It's fine to implement this as an intercepting macro since people watching the requests aren't going to notice response streaming being disabled.
 * Vim plugin to make editing HTTP messages easier Implement some functionality to make editing HTTP messages easier.
 It would be great to have a plugin to automatically add to vim when using the interceptor/repeater to make editing requests easier.
 Look at burp's request editor and try to implement anything you miss from it.
 * Request Diff